Vanishing Tax Credits and a Shrinking Market: Who Can Afford to Rent?

 - Janet Abrahams, president & chief executive officer, Housing Authority of Baltimore City

-The discussion will be moderated by Norah Mulinda, markets correspondent, Bloomberg Television.
+The discussion was moderated by Norah Mulinda, markets correspondent, Bloomberg Television.